atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 The core ideas behind Deutsch's algorithm are the following.
 Each of these are explained  with rigor in the next section.

-1. **Superposition**: It creates a superposition in the inut so it presents both the possible inputs to the oracle simultaneously.
+1. **Superposition**: It creates a superposition in the input qubits so it presents both the possible inputs to the oracle simultaneously.
 2. **Phase kick-back**: This is a trick used often in quantum algorithms where the output value of the oracle leads to the change in the phase of the corresponding input.
-Note that the superposed inputs leading to output of 0 and output of 1 develop different phase.
-This encodes the function's output as a phase which makes quantum interference possible.
+Note that the superposed inputs leading to output of 0 and output of 1 develop different phases.
+This encodes the function's outputs as phase on the corresponding inputs which makes quantum interference possible.
 3. **Interference**: Having done these steps, the final step engineers an interference among the states of the input qubit such that the state converges to a single definite value (i.e., either $\ket{0}$ or $\ket{1}$), thus the measurement extracts that answer with 100% certainity.

 ## Specifics of the Deutsch's algorithm